 Wilson’s disease may present as hepatitis, cirrhosis, or hepatic decompensation.
 Patients typically present in the mid- to late teenage years in Western countries, although the age of presentation is quite broad and extends into the fifth decade of life.
 An episode of hepatitis may occur—with elevated serum aminotransferase levels, with or without jaundice—and then spontaneously regress.
 Hepatitis often recurs, and most of these patients eventually develop cirrhosis.
 Hepatic decompensation is associated with elevated serum bilirubin, reduced serum albumin and coagulation factors, ascites, peripheral edema, and hepatic encephalopathy.
 In severe hepatic failure, hemolytic anemia may develop because large amounts of copper derived from hepatocellular necrosis are released into the bloodstream.
 The association of hemolysis and liver disease makes Wilson’s disease a likely diagnosis.

-The neurologic manifestations of Wilson’s disease typically occur in patients in their early twenties, although the ...
+The neurologic manifestations of Wilson’s disease typically occur in patients in ...